vkramer8801/heart-disease-eda/README.md

 # Heart Disease Exploratory Data Analysis

 ## Overview
-This project explores clinical risk factors associated with heart disease using exploratory data analysis (EDA).
-The goal is to identify meaningful patterns between patient characteristics and heart disease outcomes, and highlight which variables may be most relevant for risk assessment.
+This project explores clinical risk factors associated with heart disease using exploratory data analysis.
+The goal is to identify patterns between patient characteristics and heart disease outcomes and highlight which variables may be most relevant for assessing risk.

-Understanding these relationships can help support early detection and inform clinical decision-making.
+This analysis focuses on understanding how different clinical indicators relate to heart disease and how these relationships can provide insight into early detection.

 ---